opencybersecurityalliance/stix-extensions/2.x/SCO/x-oca-asset.md

-## x-oca-asset object
+## x-oca-asset SCO object
-The `x-oca-asset` object describes an asset and its properties.
+The `x-oca-asset` object is a component of telemtry that describes an asset and its properties.
 It can be referenced to give context on events that took place on this asset.
 It describes the hostname, the associated IP addresses and physical addresses of the asset.
 In SIEM terminology which collects events from many systems - it is used to describe where the events took place.